fbaierl/scala-demo/presentation1/presentation1.md

 ```

-## "Retrofitting" existing or new types
+### "Retrofitting" existing or new objects with iplicit type converters

 One of two ways of retrofitting existing or new types (other one is type classes).